lgvw3/CarGOSPACE/README.md

 ## Current State 31st Dec, 2024

 I have it making some decent progress towards the target going from A to B. After 100,000+ ish steps is falls apart.

+### Later the same day

+Changed a few things, like the end tile being seen as road, the sensors seeing what percentage of their vision is road, a sensor mimicking steering wheel input I think, and a sensor for normalized distance to target.

+I got tensorboard set up and have been learning how to read it, and that helped.
+At first I thought the learning rate may be too high, but as it turns out I just needed to let it train more.
+So I trained in increments of 50,000.
+Figured out how to train in the background with multi environments so it goes faster as well.

+At Around 200,000 steps the model is performing in a way I think we could introduce the next steps and have some fun with it.
+That and I just kinda want to.